refractionPOINT/lce_doc/docs/qs-agent.md

 ![Create an Installation Key](https://storage.googleapis.com/lc-edu/content/images/content/qs-agent-1.png)

-Once the key has been created copy it to your clipboard.
-Next visit the Sensor Downloads section of the web application and download the appropriate installer.
+Once the key has been created, copy it to your clipboard.
+Next, visit the Sensor Downloads section of the web application and download the appropriate installer.

 Once the sensor is downloaded to the endpoint you will need to give it the appropriate permissions and use the installation key when executing.